openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 - [ x ] Design details are appropriately documented from clear requirements
 - [ x ] Test plan is defined
 - [ x ] Graduation criteria for dev preview, tech preview, GA
-- [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- [ x ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)

 ## Summary
 In many large organizations, IT groups are separated into teams.
 A common separation of duties lies between networking/WAN and application or enabling technology deployments.
 One group will provision or assign OpenStack accounts with core management technology.
 A second group will be responsible for provisioning networks complete with subnet & zone selection, routing, VPN connections, and ingress/egress rules from the company.
 Lastly, an applications team (or individual business units) are given a quota for other OpenStack resources to provision application-specific items (instances, containers, databases, pipelines, load balancers, etc.).